zenna/Arrows.jl/docs/source/arrowsets.rst

 Similarly, (probabilistic) inference methods search over, sample from, or measure sets of values of random variables.
 Fundamental to both cases is the notion of *non-determinism*, i.e. a set of possibilities.

-An `ArrowSet` represents a set of possible Arrows.
+An arrow set (`ArrowSet`) represents a set of possible arrows.
+Conceptually, arrow sets are extremely powerful for two reasons.
+First, they encapsulate computation and parameters into a modular unit.
+This module can be transplanted or replicated across the same or a different model in arbitrary ways, or nested within a more complex arrow set.
+Second, they allow partial specification of code.
+Building complex programs with different array dimensions and sizes often leads to complex code with tedious data reshaping, which is highly dependent on the data size.
+Arrow sets abstract away from these details (and solve them using automated constraint solvers), making programming easier and modules more general.

-Just as random-variables (i.e. pure functions) are used to represent sets of values in probability theory, we use normal arrows to represent an ArrowSet.
+Just as random-variables (i.e. pure functions) are used to represent sets of values in probability theory, we use normal arrows to represent an arrow set.
-There are two kinds of ArrowSet, the first is any arrow which maps a vector of real values to an arrow.
+The first kind of arrow set is any arrow which maps a vector of real values to an arrow.
-An ArrowSet is any Arrow with the type:
+An `ArrowSet` is any arrow with the type:

 .. code-block:: haskell